ndrewh/pyda/README.md

 Example
 -----
 > [!WARNING]
-> This API is not stable and will likely change.
+> This API is not stable and may change.
 Please provide
 > feedback on the API by filing an issue.

 ```py